legendary85/burger/README.md

 ## Demo

-The demo of "Welcome 2 Good Burger" can be found here.
+The demo of "Welcome 2 Good Burger" can be found [Here.](https://lit-fjord-52784.herokuapp.com/).

 ## Screenshots